-Applications for enrollment at FPA are accepted throughout the year as long as there is space available.
+Applications for enrollment at FPA are accepted throughout the year as long as there is space available, however if there are no open seats available, the application will be placed on a wait list.
 To be considered, families must first attend a school tour before completing and submitting a New Student Application along with the application fee.
 After the application has been received, the Admissions Department will request school records from the student applicant's current school.
 After the application has been received, rising 2nd through 11th Grade students will be invited to attend a shadow day at FPA, during which they will be partnered with a Crusader Student Ambassador who is from the same grade level.